datahubio/datarich-demo/README.md

 For a full list of supported markdown features visit https://flowershow.app/docs/syntax

 For a full list and API of available data visualisation components visit https://storybook.portaljs.org/?path=/docs/components-table--docs

-## What is a DataRich site?

-A DataRich site is simply a GitHub repository with some DataRich and/or plain markdown documents, published with DataHub (or Flowershow Cloud ❓❓❓).
-That's right: you can take advantage of everything that GitHub offers in terms of versioning, change history, and so on, and transform your repo into a DataRich site in a few clicks.

-More on how to create your own DataRich sites in [[datarich-tutorial|this tutorial]].